JonahBreslow/dockerstopper/README.md

 If I want to stop and remove either of these containers, I need to either copy the CONTAINER ID to my clipboard or type it out when I write

-    docker rm -f 49e7b2250bc1`.
-With `dockerstopper
+    docker rm -f 49e7b2250bc1`

-all I need to write in the terminal is:
+With `dockerstopper`, all I need to write in the terminal is:

     dockerstopper 1